Register for LlamaParse vs. LLMs: Live OCR Battleground on 3/26

 How CER Calculates Text Recognition Accuracy

 Character Error Rate measures the percentage of characters incorrectly recognized by comparing system output to reference text.
 The calculation uses the Levenshtein distance algorithm, which identifies the minimum number of single-character edits needed to change the system output into the correct reference text.
+Named after Soviet mathematician Vladimir Levenshtein (1966), this algorithm remains the de facto standard for edit distance calculations—a rare example of a 60-year-old algorithm that hasn't been replaced by something "AI-powered."

 The mathematical formula for CER is: